karan2931/Customer_Behavior_Analysis_/README.md

 📘 Overview

 This project demonstrates a complete data analytics workflow for an e-commerce sales dataset.
 It involves data extraction, cleaning, exploratory data analysis (EDA), SQL querying, and dashboard creation to derive actionable business insights.
-The final deliverables include a Power BI dashboard and a presentation report built using Gamma.
+The final deliverables include a Power BI dashboard and a presentation report built.

 📂 Dataset